5 Sample Sympathy Thank You Notes

 Thanking Someone For Flowers

-Sending flowers is a fairly common gesture, and you’ll likely find yourself sending a number of sympathy thank you notes with this sentiment in mind.
+Sending flowers is a perfectly acceptable gesture, and you’ll likely find yourself sending a number of sympathy thank you notes with this sentiment in mind.

 Dear Michael,

 I can’t properly express my gratitude for your lovely gift.
-I know if my grandmother could have seen the flowers you sent she would have been extremely touched by their beauty.
-I know she was grateful to have you in her life, as am I.
+I know if my grandmother could have seen the lovely flowers you sent she would have been extremely touched by their beauty.
+It's certainly such a distance that we understand you couldn't join us for the funeral.
+Your flowers and sympathy note were a lovely stand-in.
+I know she was grateful to have you in her life, as am I. My family appreciates everything you do.

 With gratitude,